napari/napari.github.io/dev/_sources/developers/coredev/triage.md

 for example a change to deprecated functionality or a fix for a bug that can no longer be reproduced.
 When in doubt, ask a core team member.

+Milestones and labels have a direct effect on the release cycle.
+If you add a milestone to a pull request, you take responsibility for driving it toward a mergeable state and for keeping the release manager informed of its status; if you add the `highlight` label, please include the motivation, a draft highlight note, and any required images or videos.
+See the [release policy](napari-release) for details.

 ## What to focus on

 Your fresh eyes are most valuable on *recently arrived* issues and pull